-These are very successful procedures with Dr. Dormu.
+These are very successful procedures with MIVC Surgeons.
 Over 95 percent of patients who have these laparoscopic repairs before a rupture completely recover and get back to normal life.

 Those numbers are much different in cases of rupture.
 Many people don’t survive the rupture and its immediate aftermath.
 For those who are able to have surgery, the survival rate after repairing a ruptured aneurysm is around 87 percent.
 But, on average, patients who undergo repair for a ruptured aneurysm lived 5.4 years after their surgery.

 "EXCELLENT Service and friendly staff.
 I have been going to the Minimally Invasive Vascular Center for years.
 I have nothing but wonderful things to say about the care I have been given each of my visits.
-Dr. Dormu and his staff have always been very tentative to my vascular problems.
+The doctors and staff have always been very tentative to my vascular problems.
 I would highly recommend this facility"

 How safe is aneurysm repair surgery?

 There are always risks with any surgery on any part of the body.
 But the risks with aortic and peripheral aneurysm repair surgery are low.
-This is because Dr. Dormu uses minimally invasive laparoscopic techniques whenever possible.
+This is because our Surgeons use minimally invasive laparoscopic techniques whenever possible.

 The risks involved with endovascular surgery for aneurysm repair include: